terascope/teraslice/docs/jobs/operations/overview.md

 > Operations within [Teraslice Job](../overview.md) are designed to read, transform, write, or monitor data within a Teraslice job.

-## Types

-There are a few different operation types:

 ## Reader

 A `Reader` is a required components of a Job and is in-charge of distributing and reading partitions of data across many nodes.
 A `Reader` has two main components, a [Slicer](#slicer) and a [Fetcher](#fetcher).